-While Madeleine Hogan is a world leading F46 javelin thrower, this does not adequately describe the depths of her talent.
-She is also a state level cricketer, skilled golfer, dedicated university student and is proficient at playing the piano.
-Not a bad list.
+Madeleine Hogan is one of the top javelin throwers in her classification in the world, but this does not adequately describe the depth of her talent.
+She is also a state-level cricketer, skilled golfer, dedicated university student and proficient pianist.

-Madeleine came to fame at her first Paralympic Games in Beijing, taking home the bronze medal.
-As a 19-year-old, she smashed her personal best by almost four metres to pocket Australia’s first athletics medal of the 2008 Games.
-It rates among the highlights of her career.
+The Ferntree Gully local rose to fame as a 19-year-old at her first Paralympic Games.
+She smashed her personal best by nearly four metres to win Australia’s first athletics medal of the 2008 Games, a moment which rates among the highlights of her career.